It began with a dream.

 An integral part of this historic property are the spacious lawns, mature trees and perennial gardens with a horseshoe drive separating us from the bustle of Route 1.

-Bob planted a wonderful, often photographed espaliered wall of pear trees.
+Bob planted a wonderful, often photographed espaliered wall of pear trees as well as the wisteria.
 He also planted over 40 various types of trees which punctuate the stands of old lilacs, giant white pines, perennial rock gardens and espaliered wisteria on the back barn.

 R. Joregensen Antiques offers one of New Englands largest collections of antiques just north of Boston in Wells, Maine.
 We are proud to be a member of the Antiques Dealers' Association of America, Maine Antiques Dealers Association, and the New Hampshire Antiques Dealer Association.